How to save money on your next project

 I have a fantastic idea: you develop it and we’ll share the millions! doomed start-ups

 Perhaps you have an amazing idea but, if that’s the case, you should risk your own money or seek investment.
-Why offer a percentage of your business to a random developer who may not be capable and cannot be committed?
+Why offer a percentage of your business to a random developer who may not be capable and or committed to delivery?

 You’re actually asking a developer to invest their time: a far more valuable commodity than money.
 While they’re working for you for free, they cannot charge for other projects or work on their own applications.
 It’s a double hit.

 Perfection is futile

 No system is perfect.
 Applications can always be better, faster, easier, more attractive etc. Even if you reached perfection today, tomorrow’s technologies can improve your system further … or make it obsolete.

-Presume your new application could be 80% completed within one month.
-The core functionality was implemented and the product was usable.
+Presume your new application was 80% completed within one month.
+The core functionality is implemented and the product is usable.
 Would you wait another year for the last 20% of features?
 That’s a year without users, feedback or revenue?
 Many organisations do exactly that.

 - Develop a Minimum Viable Product (MVP) and launch as early as possible.

 If you do nothing else…